 Download the Arduino software

-to your computer (it's free!) and open the "DIY Computer Mouse" sketch.
-The "DIY Computer Mouse" sketch can be found on this page in the "Additional files" section.
+to your computer (it's free!) and open the "Blink" sketch.
+The Blink sketch can be found on this page in the "other files" section.

 Build your circuit (see the photo gallery for an image of the setup).
-Make sure your two dimmers are connected to the analog input pins, A1 and A0, and the button is connected to D0.
+Make sure the bargraph is connected to the D5 output pin.

 Plug the micro USB cable into both the Arduino module and a USB port on your computer.

 Turn your power module on.
 You should see a red light illuminate on the power module and a yellow light flash on your Arduino module.